 Mike grew up in Napanee, Ontario.
 His passion for music began when he played trumpet in the high school band, and at home he listened to everything, from big band music…Glenn Miller, Benny Goodman, Bert Kaemphert….to old time country with artists like Tammy Wynett, George Jones and Marty Robbins.
 Mike was in his early twenties when he discovered he liked the sound of the five string banjo and began his journey, listening to his favourite icons…

 Earl Scruggs, J.D.
 Crowe, Sonny Osbourne, and Jim Mills.
-In 2015, Mike was nominated for Best Banjo Player of the Year at Deerhurst.
+In 2015, Mike was nominated for Best Banjo Player of the Year at the C.C.B.M.A and again for 2017.
 He is passionate about his music and that certainly shows in his performances on the bluegrass stage.

 Hailing from the Ottawa Valley, Alanna began step dancing to the fiddle at four years of age.
 After a few years she was keen to try out that fiddle herself, and she has never looked back.
 Winning her first Junior title with less than a year of playing under her belt, Alanna has since accumulated over twenty first place finishes across the Ontario Fiddle Competition circuit.
-In 2016, at the prestigious Pembroke fiddle competitions, Alanna was in the top five across North America.
-Now entering her final year of a Music Degree at the University of Toronto, she mostly enjoys playing oldtime and bluegrass music.
-Some of her favourites include Shane Cook, Stuart Duncan, Aubrey Haynie and Darol Anger.
+In 2016, at the prestigious Pembroke fiddle competitions, Alanna was in the top five across North America and has been nominated for Best Fiddler of the Year at the C.C.B.M.A. in Huntsville this year.
+She has now graduated with a degree in music from the University of Toronto and will be moving on from the Band to teach fulltime.
+Alanna has been a joy to play with over the past 2 years and we wish her well in her career, knowing that music will ALWAYS be at the core of her life.
+She mostly enjoys playing oldtime and bluegrass music and some of her favourites include Shane Cook, Stuart Duncan, Aubrey Haynie and Darol Anger.
 Alanna plays a unique Italian instrument dating back to the mid 18th century.
 Her instrument’s warm, mellow tone combined with a powerful sound truly compliments bluegrass music.

 Born in Rogersville, N.B., Gerry came to Toronto in the mid 60’s.
 His affinity for strings began at the age of 12 with his first guitar, and soon after he took up mandolin and at 16 picked up the fiddle.
 Throughout his adolescent years he played with the Maritime’s legendary fiddler, Eddy Poirier.
 “Eddy was a huge influence during my teenage years and to this day, we remain dear friends”, says Gerry.
 Retirement in 2008 allowed Gerry to pick up where he left off after the demands of work and raising a family.
 In addition to the mandolin, he can be heard flattop pickin’ on his Martin.